 No this is not a trick!
 We know this sounds too easy, but it’s true—you can relax and relieve your tense feelings by simply doing something you enjoy.
 Do you like to do yoga?
 What about puzzles?
 Do you enjoy reading?
 What about watching funny YouTube videos?
 There are plenty of enjoyable activities you can engage in from the safety and comfort of home.

 5) Refocus to the here and now.

 Finally, if you’re feeling tense, try to re-center your mind.
-Focus not on the anxiety-inducing event ahead or the past nerve-racking situation, but the here and now.
+Focus not on the anxiety-inducing situation at hand, but the right now.
 You are safe.
-You’re on your yoga mat, curled up in the nook of your couch with a book, or peering over a soon-to-be masterpiece made out of puzzle pieces.
+You’re on your yoga mat, curled up in the nook of your couch with a book, peering over a soon-to-be masterpiece made out of puzzle pieces, or laughing at a silly video.
 And everything is okay.

 In addition to following the above tips, remember that it’s normal and okay to worry.
 Especially during times of uncertainty, like now.
 Sit with your feelings and accept that you don’t feel okay right now.
 Then, get back to practicing the above tips.
 We hope they help!